How to Potty Train a Puppy Using a Crate and Playpen Setup

-The crate or bed serves as a cozy den for resting and sleeping, while the surrounding playpen gives your puppy just enough freedom to explore and move around safely without getting into trouble.
+The crate becomes your puppy’s cozy den for naps and nighttime sleep, while the surrounding playpen provides just enough freedom to move around safely without chewing furniture or having accidents all over the house.

 This setup works beautifully whether you're indoor or outdoor potty training your puppy.